For 70 years the U.W.F.R.A. has been rescuing people and animals from the caves and fells around Wharfedale, Nidderdale, Littondale and Mid-Airedale.

 The new building was officially opened by the Prince of Wales in 1978.
 The new headquarters allowed space for all the varied equipment, a lamp room, a specialist diving gear room, a radio and communications room, control room, meeting room, office, kitchen and drying room.

-Since 1978 there have been two extensions built to house the vehicles, trailers and to provide space for training.
-There is talk of a new extension to house the increasing amount of equipment owned by the team.
+Since 1978 there have been three extensions built to house the vehicles, trailers and to provide space for training.